bmperrea/lda/Readme.md

 ﻿LDA
 --------

+A slight variation of [this node package](https://github.com/primaryobjects/lda/) that exports the theta values indicating which input sentences go along with which topics, as was demonstrated [here](https://github.com/awaisathar/lda.js).

 Latent Dirichlet allocation (LDA) topic modeling in javascript for node.js.
 LDA is a machine learning algorithm that extracts topics and their related keywords from a collection of documents.